Seanny123/seanaubin.github.io/content/post/2018-03-24-Quora-and-ResearchGate-are-horrible.md

   link=""
  >}}

 Two really vague questions and one well-phrased.
-Not bad, considering the interface is 30% profile information placed before you can even read the question.
+Not bad.

 Lastly, here’s Quora: